Travel Guide Customize Your Trip

 Q. Does Above The Himalaya accept credit cards?

-Trekking in the Mountain means, you must be in good health and physical condition.
+Trekking in the Mountain means you must be in good health and physical condition.
 Most days have four to five hours of walking, but some days are up to seven hours.

 Q. What’s the currency of Nepal?

-Currency is spelled as Nepalese Rupees or Rupee (Rs) or in short NRS.
+Currency is spelled as Nepalese or Rupee (Rs) or, in short, NRS.
 100 Paisa equals 1 Rs.
 Nepali Notes are 1000, 500, 100, 50, 25, 10, 5, 2, and 1 rupees, and coins are rarely used.

 Q. How to Enter Nepal?